Shehbaz Sharif: Civil-military relations

 During his premiership, Sharif has maintained positive relations with the Pakistani military.
 Sharif publicly stated that his government and the military were “on the same page” regarding all key national issues, including national security, counterterrorism, and economic development.

 Sharif developed a particularly cordial relationship with Chief of Army Staff Asim Munir, describing his relationship with the army as a "role model" for the future.
 The two leaders held multiple joint meetings on national security and foreign policy, including consultations on Pakistan’s response to India following the 2025 India–Pakistan conflict.

 In May 2025, the federal cabinet approved Munir’s promotion to the rank of Field Marshal, citing his “decisive leadership” during the conflict.
 The promotion ceremony, attended by both Sharif and President Asif Ali Zardari, was held at the Aiwan-e-Sadr in Islamabad, where Munir was formally conferred the baton of Field Marshal.

-Sharif’s cooperative stance with the military was seen as an effort to maintain political stability and avoid confrontation with the country's powerfulmilitary establishment.
+Sharif’s cooperative stance with the military was seen as an effort to maintain political stability and avoid confrontation with the country's powerful military establishment.
 His government’s approach was described by Defence Minister Khawaja Asif as a “hybrid model” of governance, combining civilian and military decision-making in national and economic affairs.